Chamonix Steep Skiing Camp

 •6 days skiing with UIAGM/IFMGA certified guides (maximum 4 skiers with each guide)

-•7 nights lodging on a shared basis at the Hotel Pointe Isabelle in Chamonix (Saturday through Friday)
+•7 nights lodging on a shared basis at the Hotel Pointe Isabelle Chamonix (arriving on Saturday and leaving on Saturday)

 •2 Dinners with the Team (the welcome dinner on Saturday and a celebration dinner on Friday)

-•1 Helicopter lift to access epic big mountain descent
+•1 Helicopter lift to access an epic big mountain descent

-•Ground transportation within Chamonix and to surrounding ski stations including Italy and Switzerland
+•Ground transportation from the hotel in Chamonix to surrounding ski stations including Italy and Switzerland

 •Use of avalanche transceiver, climbing harness, shovel, probe, and backpack